 A Records provides a simple connection between domain names and their actual internet host locations.
 An A record works similarly to how you access contacts inside your mobile device.

 Through your phone contacts, you simply find a name to initiate a call after tapping it instead of remembering numbers.
 The same idea applies here.
-A record helps your browser find the correct internet address when you type in a website name.
-It links a domain name to an IP address, so everything works smoothly.
+A record assists your browser to locate the right internet address by typing in the name of a web site.
+It associates a domain name with an IP address and thus everything goes on well.

 Companies face additional compliance concerns due to ‘A record’ usage.
 Specific business sectors maintain official requirements to maintain accurate and current records.
 Not keeping accurate A records can lead to security risks and financial penalties.